Trofinetide – Rett syndrome

 About Rett syndrome

-In the fourth quarter of 2019, we plan to initiate the LAVENDER 12-week Phase 3, double-blind, randomized, placebo-controlled study to evaluate efficacy and safety of trofinetide and placebo in approximately 180 females ages 5 to 20 years with Rett syndrome.
-Half of the study participants will receive trofinetide and half will receive placebo.
+In October 2019, we initiated the pivotal Phase 3 LAVENDER study.
+This is a 12-week double-blind, randomized, placebo-controlled study that will evaluate the efficacy and safety of trofinetide and placebo in approximately 180 girls and young women ages 5 to 20 years with Rett syndrome.
+Half of study participants will receive trofinetide and half will receive placebo.
 The study will use the Rett Syndrome Behaviour Questionnaire (RSBQ), a caregiver assessment and the Clinical Global Impression Scale-Improvement (CGI-I), a clinician assessment of the improvement of Rett syndrome as co-primary efficacy endpoints.

-The LAVENDER Phase 3 study will be followed by LILAC, a 40-week open-label extension study.
-All participants completing the 12-week LAVENDER study may be eligible to enroll in the LILAC study, in which all study participants will receive trofinetide and followed to evaluate long term tolerability and safety of the drug.
+All patients completing the LAVENDER study may be eligible for the LILAC study, a 40-week extension study in which all participants will receive trofinetide and followed to evaluate long term tolerability, safety, and effectiveness of the drug.

 Trofinetide has been granted Fast Track Status and Orphan Drug Designation for Rett syndrome in the U.S. and Orphan Drug Designation for Rett syndrome in Europe.